xdesig/escornabot-electronics/Electronics/EscornaCPU/2.x/2.40/README.md

 <img src="IMG_20200304_150930.jpg" width="300" align="right">

 ## Escorna CPU 2.4
- It is a pcb that integrates an ATmega328P, a step-up (to use 1.2V batteries) and the rest of the electronics needed to build an Escornabot.<br> (The idea of integrating a step-up into the PCB is the [RafaCouto](https://github.com/rafacouto))<br>
+This PCB integrates an ATmega328P, a step-up (great to use with 1.2V batteries, suggestion made by [caligari](https://github.com/rafacouto)) and the rest of the electronics needed to build a full-compatible Escornabot.
-USB communications are supported on a CH340E <br>
+USB communications are supported by CH340E<br>
-Arduino uno, Arduino Nano Compatible or minicore ATmega
+Arduino Uno, Arduino Nano compatible or ATmega minicore

 ## License